koesterlab/koesterlab-workstation-ansible/README.md

 This ansible playbook configures the workstations in koesterlab to become a usable working environment.
 It assumes that Fedora Linux and ansible (`sudo dnf install ansible`) has been already installed.
+If that is not already the case take a look at the [prerequisites](PREREQUISITES.md)

 ## Setup